bagherkeshmiri/link-shortener/SECURITY.md

 declined, etc.

-If you discover a security vulnerability within Laravel student exams, please send an e-mail to Bagher Keshmiri via bagherkeshmiri@gmail.com.
+If you discover a security vulnerability within Laravel link shortener, please send an e-mail to Bagher Keshmiri via [bagherkeshmiri@gmail.com](mailto:bagherkeshmiri@gmail.com).
 All security vulnerabilities will be promptly addressed.